FlowFuse/website/src/blog/2024/02/professional-services-for-node-red.md

 # Should You Invest in Professional Services for Your Node-RED Development?

-## The Role of Professional Services in Node-RED Projects
 Professional Services can be a valuable asset in Node-RED projects, especially when dealing with complex or time-sensitive tasks.
 Which is pretty common use case amongst most PS applications, but the benefits of standardizing on Node-RED are that maintaining the solution becomes much more manageable.
 Troubleshooting becomes easier and can be done by citizen developers.
 Add FlowFuse to the mixture and remote troubleshooting with PS becomes easier as well.

 ## Ladder Logic to Low-Code: A very similar Development Paradigms